Click here to view the University Flats Frequently Asked Questions.

 Do you give priority to certain students?

 Yes.
-Priority is given to full-time graduate students and full-time students with families who will be living in Graduate and Family Housing for their first or second year.
-Priority is also given to full-time International students within these categories.
+Priority is given to full-time graduate students with families and full-time graduate students in their first and or second years at the University of Kentucky.
+Priority well be given to full-time International students within these categories.
 Lastly, we prioritize these applicants based on their "priority date".
-This date is established when we receive a complete application.
-It is important to apply as soon as you know that you have been admitted to the University of Kentucky so that you receive an earlier priority date.
+This date is established when we receive a completed application and application fee.
+Therefore, it is important to apply as soon as you know that you have been admitted to the University of Kentucky so that you receive an earlier priority date.